A Shared Vision for Energy Efficiency

 Illinois Department of Commerce and Economic Opportunity – Agnes Mrozowski

-Agnes Mrozowski is the assistant deputy director of State Energy Office for the Illinois Department of Commerce and Economic Opportunity.
+Agnes Mrozowski is the Senior Advisor of the Illinois State Energy Office for the Illinois Department of Commerce and Economic Opportunity.
 Mrozowski joined DCEO in 2009, and before that spent more than seven years working for JP Morgan Chase as vice president, focusing on consumer and business lending, investments and compliance operations.

 As JACO Environmental’s Program Development Manager, Sam Sirkin has assisted program sponsors nationwide in the design and launch of appliance recycling programs.
 He has more than 30 years of experience in environmental protection, energy efficiency and economic development.
 His energy efficiency experience spans the residential, commercial and industrial sectors.
 Sirkin also serves on the board for the Association of Energy Service Providers (AESP).